 Annual vaccination is the most important measure to prevent seasonal influenza infection and is a critical step in preventing healthcare transmission of influenza from healthcare personnel (HCP) to patients and from patients to HCP.
-The 2014-2015 trivalent flu vaccine will protect against a H3N2 virus, a H1N1 virus and an influenza B virus.
+Other measures to help prevent influenza and the spread of infection include proper hand washing, covering your mouth and nose, and staying home when you are sick.

 Upstate's goal is to immunize 100% of our healthcare personnel and students.

 Influenza vaccinations are offered free to current Upstate employees, students and volunteers.
 A valid Upstate identification badge is required.
 Vaccination at one of the numerous clinics beginning in October is encouraged.
-See the Employee/Student Health and Main Upstate calendars for dates and times.
-Influenza vaccinations are also offered at Employee/Student Health for those that cannot attend a clinic.
+Influenza vaccinations are also offered at Employee/Student Health office Downtown and at Employee Health office at Community Campus during listed times throughout the flu season.
+See the Flu Calendar for dates and times of availability.

 Individuals vaccinated elsewhere should provide documentation of influenza vaccination by submitting a completed Documentation of Influenza Vaccination form or by providing a document prepared by the provider that administered the vaccine specifying the formulation and the date.